 WVU Theatre & Dance at the FREDDY© Awards

-WVU Theatre & Dance is excited to be able to offer two scholarships at this year’s FREDDY© Awards!
-The awards we will be presenting are renewable scholarships, equivalent to the university tuition for students interested in enrolling in WVU School of Theatre and Dance in the Fall of 2018 as Musical Theatre and Design & Technology majors.
-Those currently in their junior year are encouraged to apply and audition with us on Saturday May 20th.
+WVU Theatre & Dance is excited to return to this year’s FREDDY© Awards!
+The award presented will provide a scholarship from WVU and the School of Theatre Dance equivalent to the cost of university tuition.
+The award is renewable over 8 semesters of study.
+Students interested in enrolling in WVU School of Theatre and Dance in the Fall of 2019 as Musical Theatre or Design & Technology majors are encouraged to apply and audition/Interview with us on Tuesday May 22nd.

 Auditions will take place at the State Theatre in Easton, PA from 2:30-5:00.
 Requirements for the audition are provided below.

 The audition will explore your abilities in Theatre, Music and Dance.
 Therefore

 Two contrasting songs that show both your acting and vocal range and ability:

 - One of those selections should the entire song while the second should be a 32 bar cutting (which number is in its entirety and which is a cutting is the candidate’s choice).
 Selections should be memorized for performance.

 - Please know the shows from which you are choosing the songs to show your understanding of the character and motivations behind the song.

 - An accompanist will be provided.
 Please have appropriate sheet music in your key.
 Place your sheet music in a three-ring binder for the accompanist.
 No a cappella performances, use of recorded tracks or self-accompaniment is allowed.

 Your entire audition package should be around 5 – 6 minutes total.

 - Please have a one-page resume of your theatre/performance experience and a recent headshot or photograph to present at this audition/interview.
 Please DO NOT staple the resume and photo together.